Shewiiii/Ugoku-v2/README.md

 <h2>Known bugs to fix</h2>

-- Example sentences not always well chosen (jpdb)
+- Example sentences not always well chosen (Gemini, rare but still)
 - The song in vc may stop randomly
 - Audio is slowing down at the beginning of a song